 Our school is acknowledged by both the national Alexander Technique association (ATVD) and the Affiliated Societies (ATAS, the international association of national societies), as well as by the city government.
 Students can make use of this to receive reductions.

-Classes take place 34 weeks a year, 14 hours per week, from Monday to Thursday, 9:00-12:30.
+Classes take place 34 weeks a year, 14 hours per week, you can participate 4 days from Monday to Thursday, 9:00-12:30.
 Holidays follow more or less the official Berlin school holiday plan.

 - Annual Teacher Training Course plan, see below!!